Little Lessons Learned by Dana

 ~ Josh Shipp

 On several occasions my artwork was ridiculed by this teacher in front of the class.
-I was used as an example of what “not to do” while the teacher laughed centering me out in the worst way possible.
+I was often used as an example of what “not to do” while the teacher laughed centering me out in the worst way possible.
 For this reason, I hated art class and was always nervous with this teacher.
-Despite my lack of talent, I always gave a valiant effort in each assignment.
-I remember praying that this teacher would recognize that over my abilities but continuously I was the recipient of open criticism in front of my peers.
-I knew I never wanted to treat a child this way ever!
-I am a teacher now and I always praise kid’s artwork, giving kind suggestions to those who struggle like me remembering how I felt as a kid.
-I did not fully realize how profoundly I had been affected by this experience though until I entered teacher’s college.
+Despite my lack of talent, I always made a valiant effort with each assignment.

 Picture

 A favourite read aloud of mine is Ish by Peter H. Reynolds.
-In this story Ramon loves to draw, anything, anywhere but his love of drawing is crushed when his brother laughs at his creations.
-It leaves Ramon rattled and discouraged ready to give up drawing all together until his kind younger sister reminds him that drawings do not have to be absolutely perfect to have value.
+In this story Ramon loves to draw, anything anywhere, but his love of drawing is crushed when his brother laughs at his creations.
+It leaves Ramon rattled and discouraged, ready to give up drawing until his kind younger sister reminds him that drawings do not have to be perfect to have value.
 This notion liberates Ramon as he realizes that he can draw pictures that resemble things such as his fish drawing could be “fish-ish” or his house drawing could be “house-ish.”
-By looking at his artwork through this new lense Ramon sees himself as talented, and capable.
-What a beautiful story.
-I sure can relate to Ramon.
-I realized that I could make "ish" drawings too.
-I also know I want to be like Ramon’s sister and help bring out the greatness in people not squash their hopes and self esteem.
+By looking at his artwork through this new lense, Ramon sees himself as both talented, and capable.

 Recently I have discovered a wonderful resource that is called Art for Kids Hub.
-Through this magical and life changing YouTube channel, you are taught to draw adorable pictures step by step in a process called directed drawings.
+Through this magical and life changing YouTube channel, you are taught to draw adorable pictures step by step, in a process called directed drawings.
 My students love doing these drawings and believe it or not so do I!
 When the task is broken down in tiny steps, even the most struggling artist can create something beautiful.
 I teach second grade.
 I was shocked at what my students drew in the end.
 Even more I was stunned at what I drew and very proud as well I might add.
-Something I once dreaded was something I actually looked forward to doing with my students.
+Something I once dreaded was now something I looked forward to doing with my students.
 I must admit I chuckled to myself when one of my kiddos said “Wow!
 Mrs. R. You are an amazing artist!”
 I thought… Wow if you only knew!

 We are all a work in progress in so many areas and that is perfectly ok.
-We all have areas we excel, areas we struggle a bit in and areas that are clearly not our forte.
+We all have areas we excel in, areas we struggle a bit in and areas that are clearly not our forte.
 That is what makes everyone so beautiful.
 I am so glad we are all so different and blessed with different talents and abilities.
 When we acknowledge our strengths and limitations that makes us relatable and authentic.
-Maybe you feel “ish” in some area of your life.
-Don’t worry about it my friend.
-Keep working on it but in the meantime know there is still profound beauty in imperfection.

 Until next time,